nallen0/GeneLab-SPOKE/1_Cypher_query_basics.md

 The `MATCH` function here describes a specific relatioship that connects our upregulated genes and proteins to diseases.

-This final matching expression requires that a gene encodes a protien.
+This final matching expression requires that a gene encodes a protein.
 To satisfy this the gene and protein would've had to been upregulated at the transcrip and protein level.
 However the relationship connecting to the disease node is left blank `-[]->` which allows any of the connections between protein and disease in the SPOKE database to be returned.

 ```Cypher